Prisoner of war: Italian POWs

-In September 1943 after the Armistice, Italian officers and soldiers many places waiting for orders were arrested by Germans and Italian fascists and taken to internment camps in Germany or Eastern Europe, where they were held for the duration of the war.
+In September 1943 after the Armistice, Italian officers and soldiers in many places waiting for orders were arrested by Germans and Italian fascists and taken to internment camps in Germany or Eastern Europe, where they were held for the duration of the war.
 The International Red Cross could do nothing for them, as they were not regarded as POWs, but the prisoners held the status of "military internees".
 Treatment of the prisoners was generally poor.
 The author Giovannino Guareschi was among those interned and wrote about this time in his life.
 The book was translated and published as My Secret Diary.
 He wrote about semi-starvation, the casual murder of individual prisoners by guards and how, when they were released (now from a German camp), they found a deserted German town filled with foodstuffs that they (with other released prisoners) ate..
 It is estimated that of the 700,000 Italians taken prisoner by the Germans, around 40,000 died in detention and more than 13,000 lost their lives during the transportation from the Greek islands to the mainland.